raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 Create a file called `main.py`
 ---/task---

+--- collapse ---
+---
+title: Growing pains?
+---

+Ideally, all of your code should be contained within `main.py`.
+Don't worry if your experiment is complex and you need to break down your code into individual modules though: additional files are allowed!
+--- /collapse ---

 ## Recording images using the camera

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">